 CMEA Music Supervisors Representative Brad Van Patten provides useful information about Prop 28, including how the state will allocate funding, how administrators must use the additional funding, and reporting requirements, in the Winter 2023 issue of CMEA Magazine (see below).

 J.W.
-Pepper’s California team, which includes Dave Buckeyne (firstname.lastname@example.org), Ashli Rulien (email@example.com), and Katie Nishimori (firstname.lastname@example.org), is ready to support you as you plan budgets, update equipment inventories, and prepare for the years ahead.
-Reach out to Dave, Ashli, or Katie with any questions and stay tuned for more information and resources!
+Pepper’s California team, which includes Dave Buckeyne (email@example.com) and Ashli Rulien (firstname.lastname@example.org), is ready to support you as you plan budgets, update equipment inventories, and prepare for the years ahead.
+Reach out to Dave or Ashli with any questions and stay tuned for more information and resources!